rupokghosh/Basic_Info_Site/README.md

-# basicinfosite
+# Basic Information Site

-Basic Info Site as a nodejs template project.
+A basic information site to host a server and do basic routing.